-In 2021, our short-term cash incentive program under the MIP was designed to reward achievement of annual performance objectives.
-Fifty percent of MIP was based on the operating income metric, and achievement of threshold operating income was also required for any cash payout, even if non-income metrics were achieved.
-The remaining fifty percent of MIP was based on comparable sales and net development metrics, equally weighted.
-If a non-income metric, which were net unit development (North America and International) and comparable sales (North America) (in each case, as defined and calculated in the table below) exceeded the target goals, then the plan would provide for payout on that metric at the greater of 100% or the same payout percentage as the operating income metric.
-The maximum potential payout is 200% of each executive's target.
-The Company believes the plan design with built-in limits prevents paying excessive awards when our post-MIP operating income does not meet our objectives for the full year and is an important element in mitigating the risk of focusing on short-term performance.
+In 2022, our short-term cash incentive program under the MIP was designed to reward achievement of annual performance objectives, with priority placed on the operating income metric.
+Fifty percent (50%) of the MIP's payout was based on the post-MIP operating income metric, and achievement of threshold operating income was also required for any cash payout, even if non-income metrics were achieved.
+Forty-four (44%) percent of the MIP's payout was based on comparable sales and net development metrics, equally weighted, and six percent (6%) of the MIP's payout was based on the ESG metric.
+If a non-income metric, such as net unit development (North America and International), comparable sales (North America), and ESG (in each case, as defined and calculated in the table below) exceeded the target goals, then the plan would provide for payout on that metric at the greater of 100% or the same payout percentage as the post-MIP operating income metric.
+The maximum potential payout was 200% of each executive's target.
+The Company believes the plan design, with built-in limits, prevents paying excessive awards when our post-MIP operating income does not meet our objectives for the full year and is an important element in mitigating the risk of focusing on short-term performance.